 The Boxachi’s Diet

-The diet for the Boxachi is reasonable easy to follow.
-It clearly requires more food than the Chihuahua, and that translates into them requiring two cups of food per day.
+The diet for the Boxachi is reasonably easy to follow.
+It requires more food than the Chihuahua, and that translates into them requiring two cups of food per day.

 You do also need to be aware of what you are feeding them, and it should always be a quality dry food over and above anything else.

 Cheaper food has cheaper ingredients, and this just ends up with them being fed something that is lacking in nutritional value.